exxeleron/enterprise-components/tutorial/Lesson05/README.md

 INFO  2014.06.01 03:05:11.787 ru    - Create security file in :/DemoSystem/data/shared/security/core.tick.txt with #users:2
 INFO  2014.06.01 03:05:11.787 ru    - Refresh completed
 ```

+> Note:
+>
+> In this lesson the above command should be run at least once on a newly installed system before any component is started.

 ### Verifying access settings

 #### FLEX check level - sample queries